 Another county partnership was established with Charlotte County Environmental and Extension Services to start Project ReUse to benefit C.A.R.E.
 This collaborative effort keeps usable items out of the landfill; household item donations and garage sale leftovers are welcomed at the county’s Mid County Transfer Recycling Center on Kenilworth Blvd. in Port Charlotte, and the West Charlotte Recycling Facility on Environmental Way in Englewood.
 Reused items at the ReUse Store are available to C.A.R.E. clients free-of-charge, and the profits from items sold add to unrestricted funds to provide services to victims and survivors.
 In 2005, C.A.R.E. entered a partnership with The United Way of Charlotte County and Charlotte County Human Services to provide 2-1-1 non-emergency information and referrals to community residents.

 Our mission is to help victims of domestic violence, sexual assault and other violent crimes.
 C.A.R.E. services include: 24-hour Hotline/Helpline access to a live advocate ready to help; a domestic violence shelter; hospital response at any time; safety planning; crisis intervention; court advocacy; crimes compensation assistance; relocation assistance; information and referral; economic justice training and planning; support groups for domestic violence and sexual assault survivors and children; transitional housing; Green Dot Active Bystander classes; and prevention and outreach education community-wide.
 C.A.R.E. aggressively seeks grant funding and donations to provide free civil legal services to many victims of domestic violence, sexual assault, and stalking.
 Our agency is committed to raising local awareness of the need for affordable or pro bono legal services and the funding to support this critical assistance.
-Service are always provided free-of-charge.
+Services are always provided free-of-charge.

-C.A.RE. is committed to creating safety in our community by helping survivors of violence, sexual abuse and assault, and promote non-violent relationships through education and by example.
+C.A.RE. is committed to creating safety in our community by helping survivors of violence, sexual abuse and assault, and to promoting non-violent relationships through education and by example.
 Violence prevention education and outreach targets youth organizations, businesses, service organizations, the faith community and the public at-large.
 Community outreach locations include the West County Annex at 6868 San Casa Drive in Englewood, the Office of the State Attorney in Punta Gorda, the Charlotte County Sheriff’s Office, and the Punta Gorda Police Department.
 Victims who are seeking an injunction for protection from domestic violence, repeat abusers, dating or sexual violence, or stalking may visit the Charlotte County Clerk of the Court at the Justice Center in Punta Gorda.

-Services and program provided by C.A.R.E. are supported by financial contributions from individual donors, in-kind donors, legacy gifts, county and city governments, The United way of Charlotte County, Victim of Crimes Act (VOCA), the Florida Coalition Against Domestic Violence (FCADV), the Florida Council Against Sexual Violence (FCASV), the Department of Children and Families, and the Florida Department of Health.
+Services and programs provided by C.A.R.E. are supported by financial contributions from individual donors, in-kind donors, legacy gifts, county and city governments, The United way of Charlotte County, Victim of Crimes Act (VOCA), the Florida Coalition Against Domestic Violence (FCADV), the Florida Council Against Sexual Violence (FCASV), the Department of Children and Families, and the Florida Department of Health.
 Vigorous pursuit of grants and contributed services and goods ensures that C.A.R.E. delivers more than a dollar’s worth of client services for every dollar donated, and all funds are used to provide services in Charlotte County.
 The time volunteers share with C.A.R.E. allows the agency to extend the value of donations and grants.
 Volunteers work directly with victims by answering crisis calls, supporting victims in hospitals on call-out, and perform any services needed to support clients.
 Extensive training is provided to prepare volunteers to help victims.
 Volunteers also help sort, price, display and sell items at the two ReUse Store locations.

 In 2011, the C.A.R.E.
 Board pledged to build and support financial sustainability by building our endowment.
 The Chief Advancement Officer focuses on securing legacy gifts, planned giving education, and founded the legacy society, the Circle of Compassion.
 A community action team was formed to raise awareness in the Englewood community and depends on citizens and community leaders to serve as ambassadors of C.A.R.E.